How To Make Ermine Frosting: Your Complete Guide

 WHY:

-Ensure that the paste is cool and add the paste in increments.
-This allows the butter to slowly take in and emulsify the sweetened flour paste.
-A few times I’ve been impatient and added everything all at once to the butter, but in the end I feel it takes much longer to get the emulsion stable than if you were to do increments.
+Ensure that the paste is cool, and add the paste in increments.
+This allows the butter to take in and emulsify the sweetened flour paste slowly.
+A few times, I’ve been impatient and added everything all at once to the butter, but in the end, I feel it takes much longer to get the emulsion stable than if you were to do increments.

 HOW:

 Ensure that your paste is cool to the touch.
 Butterfat starts to liquefy at around 95 °F/35 °C, so we want to ensure the paste is well below that so it doesn’t melt the butter when added.
 Mine here is around 81 °F/27 °C and I would not exceed 85 °F/29 °C (4a).
-You don’t need a thermometer, just use your hands and feel atop the plastic wrap to ensure it feels completely cool.
-As far as the thickness, it should be easily picked up on a spatula without dripping or oozing off.
+You don’t need a thermometer; just use your hands and feel atop the plastic wrap to keep it cool.
+The thickness should be easily picked up on a spatula without dripping or oozing off (4b).

 Mix the paste in 4 to 5 additions.
 Add the first amount, then whisk on high speed for a few seconds before adding the next (4c).
 It should incorporate very easily.
 Once all the flour paste has been added, add the pinch of salt and vanilla extract mix on high speed for an entire 2 minutes.
 The frosting will have huge air pockets (more than you may be used to seeing in buttercreams) and look a bit uneven (4d).
 It’s ok so long as you don’t see any patches of flour paste remaining.